rokkit-ts/rokkit.ts-dependency-injection/README.md

 ## Contribution

-If you want to contribute to the project, please don't hesitate to send feedback, create issues or a pull request for open ones.
+All kinds of contributions are welcome, no matter how big or small.
+Before you start to contribute please read our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## License